QuantEcon/lecture-python.myst/lectures/newton_method.md

 Sometimes it may take a few initial guesses to achieve convergence.

-Substitute it back to the formula to check our result
+Substitute one result back to the formula to check our result

 ```{code-cell} python3
 e(p, A, b, c)